inko-lang/inko/docs/source/design/compiler.md

 Parsing is a topic extensively covered in computer science, so we won't go over it in much detail.
 Inko uses a handwritten LL(1) recursive descend parser, and a separate lexer/tokeniser.
-Each type of thing to parse (e.g. a class or an array literal) typically has a corresponding function in the parser.
+Each type of thing to parse (e.g. a type or an array literal) typically has a corresponding function in the parser.
 AST nodes are just plain structures.